|

 mere mental endeavour?

-for the petty, illusory and delusive sense-objects
+of desire for the petty, illusory and delusive

-has been completely destroyed - alone is That which
+sense-objects has been completely destroyed

-can truly satisfy the mind.
+alone is That which can truly satisfy the mind.

 Those whose Hearts are surging with joy by